argilla-io/distilabel/docs/sections/learn/caching.md

 ### Serialization

-Let's see what get's serialized by looking at a sample `Pipeline`'s cached folder:
+Let's see what gets serialized by looking at a sample `Pipeline`'s cached folder:

 ```bash
 $ tree ~/.cache/distilabel/pipelines/73ca3f6b7a613fb9694db7631cc038d379f1f533